 Here are a few ways to celebrate Family Friday, show appreciation, and foster partnerships.
 Choose one or many!

-- Family Cultural Sharing: Promote diversity and cultural awareness by inviting families to share their traditions, food, or music with the class.
+8. Family Cultural Sharing: Invite families to share their traditions, food, or music with the class to promote diversity and cultural awareness.

-- Family Game Day: Foster the love of play, family unity, and social skills development.
-Organize a family game day for families to play games with their children and other families.
+9. Family Game Day: To foster the love of play, family unity, and social skills development, organize a family game day where families can play games with their children and other families.

-- Family Tree: Help children connect with their beginnings.
-Use this free template to make a family tree with the children, exploring family connections.
+11. Family Tree: Help children connect with their beginnings by using this free template to make a family tree with them and explore family connections.

 Week Of The Young Child FAQs

-The Week of the Young Child typically takes place in April each year, with specific dates varying annually.
-In 2024, it is scheduled from April 6 to April 12.
+The Week of the Young Child typically takes place in April, with specific dates varying annually.
+In 2025, it is scheduled from April 5 to April 11.

 How can Families participate in the Week of the Young Child?